A future without chlamydia? What’s happening in the world of STI vaccinations

-So, is the same thing possible for STIs like chlamydia and gonorrhea, currently among the most common infections in the world?
+So, is the same thing possible for STIs such as chlamydia and gonorrhea, currently among the most common infections in the world?

 The good news is that research is underway (and has been for decades) to develop vaccines to prevent many of these infections.
 Are we getting closer to the possibility of a future without these STIs?